MicrosoftDocs/query-docs/query-languages/dax/groupby-function-dax.md

 - [!INCLUDE [function-not-supported-in-directquery-mode](includes/function-not-supported-in-directquery-mode.md)]

-## Options
+## With CURRENTGROUP

-### CURRENTGROUP()

-CURRENTGROUP can only be used in an expression that defines a column within the GROUPBY function.
-In-effect, CURRENTGROUP returns a set of rows from the "table" argument of GROUPBY that belong to the current row of the GROUPBY result.
-The CURRENTGROUP function takes no arguments and is only supported as the first argument to one of the following aggregation functions: AverageX, CountAX, CountX, GeoMeanX, MaxX, MinX, ProductX, StDevX.S, StDevX.P, SumX, VarX.S, VarX.P.
+[CURRENTGROUP](currentgroup-function-dax.md) can only be used in an expression that defines a column within the GROUPBY function.
+In-effect, [CURRENTGROUP](currentgroup-function-dax.md) returns a set of rows from the table argument of GROUPBY that belong to the current row of the GROUPBY result.
+The [CURRENTGROUP](currentgroup-function-dax.md) function takes no arguments and is only supported as the first argument to one of the following aggregation functions: AVERAGEX, COUNTAX, COUNTX, GEOMEANX, MAXX, MINX, PRODUCTX, STDEVX.S, STDEVX.P, SUMX, VARX.S, VARX.P.

-#### Example
+### Example

-Assume a data model has four tables:  Sales, Customer, Product, Geography where Sales is on the "many" side of a relationship to each of the other three tables.
+Assume a data model has four tables:  Sales, Customer, Product, Geography where Sales is on the "many" side of a relationship to each of the other three tables:

 ```dax
 GROUPBY (